ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 It worked fine in there, booted windows fine and ran some games.
 Since it worked, I decided to buy the extra PCIe power cables that I need for my modular PSU (they cost eight dollars lol) and those arrived within two days.

-Now, it was as easy as throwing it in my pain PC and booting macOS, right?
+Now, it was as easy as throwing it in my main PC and booting macOS, right?

 Unfortunately, this is where I ran into some major problems.